 In the above code snippet:

 {% archiveDetail articleContent with name="Content" render=true %}This line of code renders the Markdown content of the current article into HTML and stores the result.articleContentthe variable.{{ articleContent|removetags:"img,strong"|safe }}This is the core part.
-It first takesarticleContentThe HTML content is processed, then through|removetags:"img,strong"All elements are removed<img>Tags and<strong>Tags (and their content) are removed, finally through|safeEnsure that the modified HTML can be correctly parsed and displayed by the browser.
+It first takesarticleContentPass the HTML content, then|removetags:"img,strong"Remove all of<img>Tags and<strong>Tags (and their contents), then|safeEnsure that the modified HTML can be correctly parsed and displayed by the browser.

 {% archiveDetail articleContent with name="Content" render=true %}